 Groundwater Monitoring for Oil and Gas Production Areas and Underground Injection

-- Developing Model Groundwater Monitoring
+- Developing Model Criteria for Groundwater Monitoring (Model Criteria)

 - Well Operator Groundwater Monitoring Plans & Request for Exemption from Groundwater Monitoring